German submarine U-404: First and second patrols

 No ships were sunk during her first patrol which lasted from 17 January to 1 February 1942.
 U-404 sailed from the German port of Kiel; the only excitement she encountered was when a periscope was damaged in an air attack.
 The submarine sailed into Lorient in France, after 16 otherwise uneventful days.

 On her second patrol, when she departed Lorient on 14 February 1942, U-404 had more success, sinking three ships off the eastern American coast.
 One of them, Lemuel Burrows, was close enough to land when she was sunk that the second engineer, who survived, reported that "the lights of a New Jersey beach resort doomed his vessel and that they would continue [the German U-boats] to cause daily torpedoings until a blackout is ordered along the coast."
 This situation was repeated many times due to American unpreparedness so soon after that country's entry into the war.

 Another was the unescorted sailing from Baltimore, Maryland, bound for the UK via Halifax, Nova Scotia with a cargo of 4,000 tons of alcohol and 7,000 tons of aviation spirit.
 She was northwest of Cape Charles, Virginia when torpedoed by U-404 on 17 March.
 16 crew and three DEMS gunners were lost and six crew wounded but survivors managed to launch two lifeboats.
 Two days later the US tanker Beta rescued the Master, 26 crew and five DEMS gunners and took them to Norfolk, Virginia.
 The Master of San Demetrio was awarded a Lloyd's War Medal.

 U-404 returned to Brest, also in France, on 4 April 1942.

 Third and fourth patrols

-The achievements of her second patrol was repeated on her third, with the Operation Drumbeat submarine accounting for another four ships off the American coast in June 1942: The Yugoslavian Ljubica Matokovic on June 24, Manuda (United States) and Nordal (Panama) on the 25th, and Moldanger (Norway) on the 27th.
-This time she returned to St. Nazaire.
+The achievements of her second patrol was repeated on her third, with the Operation Drumbeat submarine accounting for another four ships off the American coast in June 1942: The Yugoslavian Ljubica Matokovic on 24 June, Manuda (United States) and Nordal (Panama) on the 25th, and MS Moldanger (Norway) on the 27th.
+The sinking of Moldanger became headline news when some of the crew were rescued after surviving on two rafts until 14 August 1942.
+After this campaign U-404 returned to St. Nazaire.

 For her fourth sortie, she left St. Nazaire on 23 August 1942 and returned on 13 October, having spent 52 days at sea and sinking three more ships, including the W-Class Destroyer HMS Veteran in mid-Atlantic.